 When adding large firms to the estimation sample, the results on the creditworthiness hardly change.
 Estimations on this extended sample, however, suggest that firms with more liquid assets borrow less from banks after reforms entered into force.

-In sum, the comparison suggests that the Basel III effects played out similarly for both SMEs and larger companies and that the EU countries in the sample are driving the overall results.
+In sum, the comparison suggests that the Basel III effects played out similarly for both SMEs and larger companies and that EU countries are clearly driving the overall results.

 LCR reforms